v8/web-tooling-benchmark/README.md

 JS shells (i.e. `d8`, `jsc` or `jsshell`) in `dist/cli.js` and another bundle in `dist/browser.js` that is used by the browser version in `dist/index.html`.

-To build individual benchmark suite, pass `--env.only` CLI flag like this:
+To build an individual benchmark rather than the entire suite, pass the `--env.only` CLI flag:

 ```
 $ npm run build -- --env.only babel
 ```

 ## Running